sqlancer/sqlancer/README.md

 SQLancer operates in the following two phases:

 1. Database generation: The goal of this phase is to create a populated database, and stress the DBMS to increase the probability of causing an inconsistent database state that could be detected subsequently.
 First, random tables are created.
 Then, randomly SQL statements are chosen to generate, modify, and delete data.
-Also other statements, such as those to create indexes as well as views and to set DBMS-specific options are sent to the DBMS. **New: we support query plan guided generation now.
+Also other statements, such as those to create indexes as well as views and to set DBMS-specific options are sent to the DBMS. **News: we support Query Plan Guidance (QPG) now.
 See Generation Approaches below.**
 2. Testing: The goal of this phase is to detect the logic bugs based on the generated database.
-See Testing Approaches below.
+See Testing Approaches below. **News: we support Cardinality Estimation Restriction Testing (CERT) oracle now.
+See Testing Approaches below.**

 # Getting Started